-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-5 Multiple Choice Questions
+5 Multiple choice questions

 - Harsh and discordant sounds in a line or passage in a literary work.

 Concrete → Words describe things that exist and can be experienced through the senses.
 Abstractions and figurative langauge are rendered understandable and specific through concrete examples.

-Imagery → Language that appeals to the senses - auditory, tactile, olfactory, gustatory, kinesthetic, organic.
+Simile → Language that appeals to the senses - auditory, tactile, olfactory, gustatory, kinesthetic, organic.